ClinSeq/autoseq-snakemake/docs/autoseq_pipeline.md

         '--bind /base-path/:/base-path/'"
 ```

-### Launching WGS Pipeline in Ravenclaw Server:
+### Launching WGS Pipeline on the Ravenclaw Server:

-In KI, we are receving WGS samples in batch wise and their directory name does not follow the [recommended](quick_start/barcodes.md) format.
-Hence, we need to create new directory inside input directory with correct format, and create symbolic link of all input fastq files inside this directory.
-You can use the following command to do the same.
+At KI, WGS samples are received in batches, often with directory names that do not conform to the [recommended](quick_start/barcodes.md) format.
+To align with the expected format, create a new directory within the input directory and set up symbolic links to all input FASTQ files within it, using the following command:

 ```
-for dpath in /path/to/INBOX/batch_5/DNA-*;do
+for dpath in /path/to/INBOX/batch_n/DNA-*;do
 	base=`basename $dpath`;
 	sampletype=`echo $base | awk -F "-" '{if ($2 == "B") {print "N"} \
                 else {print $2}}'`